ParzY1/MOONSHINERS/README.md

   The game draws inspiration from the underground economy of early 90s Poland:

   The fall of the PRL (People's Republic of Poland).

   The rise of entrepreneurship and post-communist chaos.

   Aesthetic of concrete blocks, Trabants, and smuggled Western goods.

 🎮 Features (Planned)

-🔧 Modular distillation system (build your own stills) 🕵️‍♂️ AI police patrols and suspicion meter
+🔧 Modular distillation system (build your own stills).
+🕵️‍♂️ AI police patrols and suspicion meter.
-🧑‍🤝‍🧑 Co-op mode (produce with a friend!)
+🧑‍🤝‍🧑 Co-op mode (produce with a friend!).
-🗺️ Explore a small open-world town
+🗺️ Explore a small open-world town.
-💰 Buy parts, bribe officials, and manage your operation
+💰 Buy parts, bribe officials, and manage your operation.

 👨‍🔬 Built With